 Differences that were immediately apparent when the reflecting telescope was first conceived.
 It doesn’t matter if it’s a homemade reflecting telescope or the largest reflecting telescope.

 The differences will be apparent in the degree of clarity and image quality in the two very different telescopes.

 The immediate difference between the two types of telescopes is the optical construction of reflecting and refracting telescopes.

 Reflecting telescopes can be used to view brighter planets and stars in astronomy.
-A refracting telescope on he other hand is made up of lenses that refract light rays.
+A refracting telescope, on the other hand, is made up of lenses that refract light rays.

 The best way to see a wide variety of astronomical sights is to have both reflecting and refracting telescopes.

 Choosing A Refractor

 Choosing this type of telescope will allow you to do daytime viewing.
 Fitting your refracting telescope with an image rectifier will give you better daytime viewing.

-Another plus of using a refracting telescope is that you will be able to see the stars and planets in greater details.
-A refracting telescope also allows you to see things in greater contrast and you will see higher emissions of light through this kind of telescope.
+Another plus of using a refracting telescope is that you will be able to see the stars and planets in greater detail.
+A refracting telescope also allows you to see things in greater contrast, and you will see higher emissions of light through this kind of telescope.

-If on the other hand you decide that between reflecting and refracting telescopes you would prefer a reflecting telescope then this also has other advantages.
+If, on the other hand, you decide that between reflecting and refracting telescopes, you would prefer a reflecting telescope, then this also has other advantages.
 A reflecting telescope will allow you to see galaxies and nebulae and other lower light objects.